kelemii/C950/README.md

 H.  Verify that the data structure used in the solution meets all requirements in the scenario.
 1. Identify two other data structures that could meet the same requirements in the scenario.

-**A self balancing binary search tree would be a good solution A Graph data structure could also be great for this application.**
+**A self-balancing binary search tree would be a good solution A Graph data structure could also be great for this application.**
 a.
 Describe how each data structure identified in H1 is different from the data structure used in the solution.